Emmy Göring: "First Lady of the Third Reich"

 Emmy served as Hitler's hostess at many state functions prior to the Second World War.
 This and her claim to be the "First Lady of the Third Reich" created much animosity between herself and Hitler's future wife, Eva Braun, whom she snubbed and openly despised.
 Hitler consequently issued angry instructions to Hermann Göring demanding that Emmy treat Eva with more respect; one of the outcomes of Emmy's condescending attitude toward Eva was that she was no longer invited to Hitler's Bavarian retreat, the Berghof.
 As for Eva Braun, she allegedly never forgave Emmy for having assumed the role of "First Lady of the Reich".
 Emmy and Magda Goebbels, the wife of Propaganda Minister Joseph Goebbels, also tried to outshine each other, hosting lavish parties and dressing like royalty.

 As wife of one of the richest and most powerful men in Europe, she received much public attention, was constantly photographed, and enjoyed a lavish lifestyle well into the Second World War.
 Her husband owned mansions, estates and castles in Austria, Germany and Poland and was a major beneficiary of the Nazis' confiscation of art and wealth from Jews and others deemed enemies by the Nazi regime.
 Her husband celebrated their daughter's birth by ordering 500 planes to fly over Berlin (he stated he would have flown 1,000 planes as a salute for a son) and the family had a private box at the theatre.
 She also hosted foreign dignitaries, such as Edward, Duke of Windsor and Wallis Simpson in 1937.
-Following her husband's promotion to Reichsmarschall in 1940, she was addressed as Frau Reichsmarschall (lit.
-'Mrs Reich Marshal').
+Following her husband's promotion to Reichsmarschall in 1940, she was addressed as Frau Reichsmarschall, that is (literally) Mrs. Reichsmarschall.

-After the end of the war, she was arrested at her home in Sackdilling and was imprisoned at Straubing camp, ninety miles from Nuremberg, with her daughter, sister, niece and a servant.
+After the end of the war, she was arrested at her home in Sackdilling for suspected complicity in her husband's art thefts, and was imprisoned at Straubing camp, 90 mi from Nuremberg, with her sister, niece and a servant.
+Her daughter Edda was initially separated from her and held with her nanny in a residence about ten miles away, with no contact allowed.
+However, Edda was brought to join her at Straubing after US Army psychiatrist Douglas Kelley applied pressure on American authorities, believing that the mother-daughter separation was causing Hermann Göring enough anxiety to "damage his mental and physical health."

 A German denazification court convicted her of being a Nazi and sentenced her to one year in jail.
 When she was released, 30 percent of her property was confiscated, and she was banned from the stage for five years.
 She was unable to revive her career.